Meet our inspirational team…

 We strive to make a difference and support people across policing.

-• Clare Hussain, Chair
+• Rebecca Tweedie, Chair

-• Jenni Stuart, Deputy Chair
+• Kirsten Marshall, Deputy Chair

 • Joanne McEwan, Executive Committee

-• Kirsten Marshall, Executive Committee
+• Amanda Irvine, Ambassador Lead, Executive Committee

 • Kirsten McLatchie, Executive Committee